Eye focusing problems

 While we probably get wiser as we age, our other skills do not fare as well.
 When I was younger there were old memory masters.
 Today, competitive memory sports are run by Chinese teenagers with exceptional visual memory, not unlike Dota.
 Since speedreading is not equally competitive, there are reports of very fast readers in their 40s and 50s.

 If your reading speed is below 2000, it does not really matter if your eyes age and you need glasses.
-All you need is to focus the text in the area where the peripheral vision is still working.
+All you need is to stay focused the text in the area where the peripheral vision is still working.
 However, at 10000 wpm I need to use my entire peripheral vision range.
 I am afraid that once I get over 50, this will become much harder.

 Visual processing skills peak in teens and reduce sharply above 50.
 The audio processing skills peak around 50 and drop well after 70.
 This means that it is possible to use a different strategy once the eyes stop focusing.